 - Average price to insure: $3,042

-Honda's popular sedan is the third-deadliest vehicle overall, and the most dangerous passenger car: 5,079 Accords were involved in fatal crashes over the course of our study.
+Honda's popular sedan is the third-deadliest vehicle overall, and the most-often crashed passenger car: 5,079 Accords were involved in fatal crashes over the course of our study.
 It was also comparatively more dangerous for the occupants as opposed to others outside of the car, as 0.70 occupants were killed per fatal crash (the average among the top 20 vehicles is 0.59).
 The only car with a higher score was the ultra-fast Ford Mustang, which had 0.71 killed occupants per crash.
 It's also the most deadly vehicle overall in New Jersey, with 117 crashes there over the study period.

 4. Toyota Camry